Thuynh808/Qualys-Quest-Analysis/README.md

 ![CSV5](https://i.imgur.com/dyE8Orb.png)<br><br>

   - **Step 4: Edit Pivot Table**
+    - Lets create a table with the vulnerability name and filter to only see severity level 4 and 5.
-    - Here we can see our blank table on the left and on the right is our Pivot Table Editor
+    - To begin, we can see our blank table on the left and on the right is our Pivot Table Editor
       - Notice the four categories:
         - Rows
         - Columns